bitress/bitress/README.md

 # 💫 About Me:
 I am currently an IT student in the field of web development.
 I consider myself to be at an intermediate level of knowledge and expertise in this field, I envision myself as an excellent web developer.
 I am actively participating and studying to further improve my skills and advance my career in this field.
-I am passionate and  constanly strive to learn more.
+I am passionate and eager to learn, an IT student with a background in programming languages and technologies.
+Possessing extensive knowledge and experience gained through real-world projects and continuous learning.
+Consistently striving to improve skills and tackle new challenges in the field.

 - 🔭 I’m currently working on **Project Sky**